liesenf/andreasliesenfeld.github.io/formal-talk.md

 ### Introduction

-In the real world, talk is interactionally accomplished as reflexive, ongoing sequences within turn-taking systematics.
-But computational representations of talk cannot possibly take this into account.
-This project aims to illuminate some consequences that this has for voice technology applications, the quantitative study of talk, and the possiblity of talking machines.
+In the real world, talk is interactionally accomplished as reflexive, ongoing social conduct.
+Formal representations are designed to take some aspects of it into account as tools for the study and technology applications.
+Talk is more than spoken text.
+This project aims to illuminate some consequences that representations of talk are mere tools for learning and building.
+I aim to show implications of the limited means to formally represent talk for voice technology applications, the quantitative study of talk, and the possiblity of talking machines.

 ### Reduce, count, automate